wolfvictorOSI/Edge-Data-Store-Docs/V1/Reference/Edgecmd commands.md

 # EdgeCmd commands

-The following tables provide an overview of available edgecmd commands that you can use with components of Edge Data Store.
-Every command that you use with the EdgeCmd utility has to be preceded by `edgecmd`.
+The following tables list the commands available in the EdgeCmd utility.
+Every EdgeCmd utility command has to be preceded by `edgecmd`.

 ## Help